lealceldeiro/gems/SpringBoot2Recipes/ch03/README.md

 In a Spring MVC application, a user’s locale is identified by a locale resolver, which has to implement the `LocaleResolver` interface.
 Spring MVC comes with several `LocaleResolver` implementations for you to resolve locales by different criteria.
 Alternatively, an own custom locale resolver may be created by implementing that interface.

 Spring Boot allows to set the `spring.mvc.locale-resolver` property.
 This can be set to `ACCEPT` (the default) or `FIXED`.
 The first will create an `AcceptHeaderLocaleResolver`; the latter, a `FixedLocaleResolver`.
 It can be also defined a locale resolver by registering a bean of type `LocaleResolver` in the web application context. **The bean name of the locale resolver must set to `localeResolver` so it can be autodetected**.

+## 3.7 Selecting and Configuring the Embedded Server